-The impact of EGD Exchanges configured on Embedded Ethernet Interface of RX3i CPE302/CPE305/CPE310 and RSTi-EP CPE100/CPE115 on the Controller sweep can be reflected in two parameters:
+The impact of EGD Exchanges configured on the Embedded Ethernet Interface of RX3i CPE302/CPE305/CPE310 and RSTi-EP CPE100/CPE115 on the Controller sweep can be reflected in two parameters:

-- 1. Total_EgdImpactPerWDT_ms: This is the total EGD impact per Watchdog Time period configured in milliseconds (ms). - 2.
-EgdProcessorUtilization %: This is the percentage EGD processor utilization.
+- 1. Total_EgdImpactPerWDT_ms: This is the total EGD impact per Watchdog period configured in milliseconds (ms). - 2. $\it EgdProcessorUtilization$ %: This is the percentage of EGD processor utilization.

-The formula for calculating these two parameters are shown below:
+The formula for calculating these two parameters is shown below: